 Choosing the best sunscreen for eczema-prone skin doesn’t have to be difficult!

-Remember to avoid harmful chemicals, look for a broad-spectrum sunscreen, and ensure your selection is water- and sweat-resistant for optimum sun protection.
+Remember to avoid harmful chemicals, choose mineral ingredients, look for a broad-spectrum sunscreen as well as the right SPF, and ensure your selection is water- and sweat-resistant for optimum sun protection.

 When it comes to protecting eczema-prone skin from the sun’s harsh rays, you can’t go wrong with Mustela’s range of sun protection products — all of which are certified by the NEA and formulated with non-nano zinc oxide.

-With our SPF 50 Mineral Sunscreen Lotion and other sun protection products, we’ve got your family covered so you can safely enjoy your time in the sun knowing you’re all protected!
+From our SPF 50 Mineral Sunscreen Lotion to our SPF 50 Mineral Sunscreen Stick, we’ve got your family covered so you can safely enjoy your time in the sun knowing you’re all protected!